BrookeHeck/todo-app/README.md

 oct-30-2022 @ 1830 - Add starter code

 oct-31-2022 @ 1330 - Modularize react components, use context for settings, and add pagination

+nov-02-2022 @ 1500 - Add settings context and sort/filter lib

+nov-03-2022 @ 2130 - Add login context, add sign up and sign in form, only lets user access app when authenticated

+nov-04-2022 @ 1920 - Users and tasks are stored in a database, added lib to make requests to server

 ### Resource